snorkel-team/snorkel/README.md

 ## Installation / dependencies

-Snorkel requires [a few python packages](python-package-requirement.txt) which can be installed using `pip`:
+Snorkel currently uses Python 2.7, and requires [a few python packages](python-package-requirement.txt) which can be installed using `pip`:
 ```bash
 pip install --requirement python-package-requirement.txt
 ```